syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ## 2018-12-04

-* Disable all Kubernetes versions before 1.10.11 and 1.12.3 for new clusters and cluster updates due to a [Kubernetes security incident](https://github.com/kubernetes/kubernetes/issues/71411)
+* Disabled all Kubernetes versions before 1.10.11 and 1.12.3 due to a [Kubernetes security incident](https://github.com/kubernetes/kubernetes/issues/71411)

 ## 2018-11-26